 - 1. Provide area library directors with usage reports for electronic databases and OverDrive collections. - 2.
 Continue membership in the Wisconsin Public Library Consortium to provide access to e-content. - 3.
-Help offset the cost of electronic access by subsidizing 50% of the e-content buying pool fee. - 4.
+Help offset the cost of electronic access by subsidizing 45% of the e-content buying pool fee. - 4.
 Fund additional e-content purchases through WI Digital Library Advantage program to reduce long waits for people waiting for e-content access.
-In 2020, libraries will fund an increased share in the Advantage Program at 75% of an increased amount of \$90,000.
+In 2021, libraries will fund an increased share in the Advantage Program from 75% to 80% of the \$90,000 for this program.
 This shift of costs from the library system to the libraries allows the Advantage Program to be sustainable into the future. - 5.
 Purchase reference materials through the resource library contract with Waukesha Public Library, with a focus on library or librarian-related materials such as ones published by ALA. - 6.
 Purchase Novelist Select product, which integrates with the CAFÉ catalog. - 7.
-Fund a pilot project for libraries to test and document usage of Hoopla. - 8.
-Fund a continuation of a digitization project and work with 4 member libraries to digitize historical items using the LSTA grant received.
+Fund a Hoopla grant program to incentivize member library participation in expanding e-content availability and gather additional data on usage and cost. - 8.
+Work with 4 member libraries to digitize historical items.